messente/messente-python/README.md

 ## Installation

-The library can be installed via pip:
+The library can be installed/upgraded via pip:

 ```
-    pip install messente-python
+    pip install --upgrade messente-python
 ```

 or by using setuptools: